SrBrahma/gev/README.md

 * typedoc support, with markdown output.
 I hate writing READMEs!

+* jest integration

 * Allow custom setups.
 It could be something like `npx gev -u githubUsername`.
 This could really be a good way for people to have their own environment setup without too much work.

+* Use `npm get` and `set` for local configs.
+Could store Github username, donation link and custom gev scripts to be used as default.

+* `npx gev` would open an interactive menu to choose the desired initializer or change user options.

+* `npx gev ts coolPackage` would start a TS package without going through the menu above.

 # [Changelog](CHANGELOG.md)